 - The 60-day signals due to Jason-1 yaw maneuvers is sometimes still visible. - After the safehold mode (during cycles 177 to 179), JMR-ECMWF wet troposphere correction decreases about 7 mm, before comming back to normal.
+In the following it continues to be influenced by yaw maneuvers.

 The figure below shows the mean of wet troposphere correction (radiometer - ECMWF) difference by pass.
-It shows an increase at the end of the cycle.
-This was probably caused by the Yaw maneuver on pass 239.